'Loves Me But Is Not In Love With Me' Explained

 And it's not just men who say this to their partners, because women say it too.

 About 3 months ago my wife told me she loves me but is no longer in love with me.
 I found out the reason being that I was yelling at the kids a lot, drinking more and she didn't feel heard when arguments arose and basically over time just gave up and felt defeated.
 I've been doing everything in my power to eradicate my ways.
-I no longer drink everyday, am very patient with the kids and listening very closely to what she says to me." -Colin
+I no longer drink everyday, am very patient with the kids and listen very closely to what she says to me." -Colin

 Coping With Hearing That Your Partner Isn’t In Love With You